keks/wormhole-william/README.md

 # wormhole-william

 wormhole-william is a Go (golang) implementation of [magic wormhole](https://magic-wormhole.readthedocs.io/en/latest/).
 It provides secure end-to-end encrypted file transfers between computers.
 The endpoints are connected using the same "wormhole code".
+A secure session is established via SPAKE2 cryptography and uses the [gospake2](https://salsa.debian.org/vasudev/gospake2), an implementation of SPAKE2 algorithm as [implementated](https://github.com/warner/python-spake2) and used by the Python [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) client.

 wormhole-william is compatible with the official [python magic wormhole cli tool](https://github.com/warner/magic-wormhole).